ucheokechukwu/Stock-Prediction-with-Supervised-and-Reinforcement-Learning/README.md

 - A lot of effort is put into feature engineering... only to discover that the feature is of no value to the present model.
 - Time series problems have unique challenges.
 - Regardless of how sophisticated the architecture of a supervised learning model is, it remains only as good as the features/input parameters it was given.
-- Reinfrocement learning allows the algorithm discover patterns and strategies with less restriction.
+- Reinforcement learning allows the algorithm to discover patterns and strategies with less restriction.
 The potentials for this aspect of AI is quite exciting.

 ### Future Work